amplication/docs/docs/custom-code/add-action-to-controller.md

   }
 ```

-The above code gets a user ID from the request, checks for the user permissions, and calls the userService to reset the password.
+The above code gets a user ID from the request, checks for the user permissions, and calls the user service to reset the password.

 #### line-by-line instructions